msharma84/Technical_Concepts/Java.md

         .forEach(System.out::println);
      ```

-- How do you skip the first 3 elements in a stream?
+- How do you skip the first 3 elements in a stream

     ```
     List<Integer> integerList = Arrays.asList(1,2,3,4,5,6,7,8,9);